When is tuition due?

 I have an outside scholarship.
 How does the scholarship apply to my account?

-If you have a scholarship from your high school, local community, etc., please mail or deliver the check to the Student Financial Assistance (SFA) Office, located on the first floor of the Orr Center or to the following address:
+If you have a scholarship from your high school, local community, etc., please mail or deliver the check to the Bursar's Office, located on the lower level of the Orr Center or to the following address:

 University of Southern Indiana